bavix/laravel-xhprof/README.md

 ];
 ```

-10. Register the Service provider by add this line `\Bavix\XHProf\XHProfServiceProvider::class` in your `/config/app.php`
+10. If you have old laravel (<=5.4), register the service provider by add this line `\Bavix\XHProf\XHProfServiceProvider::class` in your `/config/app.php`.
+If laravel 5.5 and older then skip this step.

 11. Reload page Laravel site and go to xhprof.domain.ru